-There is a need to include GETs in the current and future development plans9.
+There is a need to include innovative grid technologies in the current and future development plans.
+Such measures are in line with recent European legislation which seeks to accelerate the transition to smarter low carbon grids.
+For example, NRAs have been tasked to develop Smart Grid Indicators by the end of 2020, and relevant provisions in the Energy Efficiency Directive also relate to ensuring the efficiency of networks.
 Such tools are valuable for transmission networks and climate targets, as well as on cross borderlines where GETs can support Europe's linear progress towards the EU 70% market available capacity target (MinRam).

-5. RAPIDLY DEPLOYABLE SOLUTIONS ENABLE DELIVERY OF PROJECTS AND RENEWABLES INTEGRATION
+RAPIDLY DEPLOYABLE SOLUTIONS ENABLE DELIVERY OF PROJECTS AND RENEWABLES INTEGRATION

-Given that delays are common in implementing new infrastructure projects due to permitting, public acceptance challenges and the identified limitations in volume of connecting new renewable generation in the NDPs, there may be particular value in using such rapidly deployable solutions as DLR and modular power flow control solutions or SSSC devices10.
+Given that delays are common in implementing new infrastructure projects due to permitting, public acceptance challenges and the identified limitations in volume of connecting new renewable generation in the NDPs, there may be particular value in using such rapidly deployable solutions as DLR and modular power flow control solutions or SSSC devices.
 These rapidly deployable solutions can often be delivered in a matter of months, leading to quicker increases in transmission capacity and efficiency of the existing network without compromising the safety of operation. currENT recommends that the European Commission considers how the existing targets identified in the strategy could be achieved even sooner than expected through using rapidly deployable solutions as an interim or enabling measure, or in some cases, as a solution that can defer the need for other reinforcement.
 As highlighted in the beginning of the consultation, such technologies have already been deployed in research projects.
-DG ENER and other Directorates General working with solar energy should also review existing selection and evaluation processes for projects to ensure that the methods fairly value the benefits of rapidly deployable solutions.
+DG ENER and other Directorates General working with renewable energy should also review existing selection and evaluation processes for projects to ensure that the methods fairly value the benefits of rapidly deployable solutions.
 This approach does not preclude ROI and "time-to-money" evaluations and benchmarking, but should ensure research projects move from evaluation to actual implementation within the technology toolbox.